pediapress/Collection/README.txt

 If you have a low-traffic MediaWiki you can use the public render server running at http://tools.pediapress.com/mw-serve/.
-In this case, just keep the configuration variable $wgPDFServer (see below) at its default value.
+In this case, just keep the configuration variable $wgCollectionMWServe (see below) at its default value.

 Installation and Configuration of the Collection Extension